-For your demand letter, it will maximize your chances of a successful claim if you emphasize that you are a safe bicyclist who follows the rules, such as mentioning your use of a helmet and your tendency to follow the rules of the road.
+For your demand letter, it will maximize your chances of a successful claim if you emphasize that you are a safe bicyclist who follows the rules, such as:

 Your demand letter should also include detailed medical records and a thorough account of your injuries.